Forté Foundation

 Our program has successfully grown to become the Lorry I. Lokey Graduate School of Business at Mills College with a new environmentally friendly 28,500-square-foot-building opening in fall 2009.
 Our mission is to prepare women for ethical business leadership.
 In an environment dedicated to women’s advancement, you will be encouraged to discover your professional passions, embrace an entrepreneurial spirit, and emerge a socially responsible leader.

 The Mills MBA Program is built on a strong economics foundation that will prepare you to lead in for-profit or nonprofit organizations or to start your own business.
-You can choose to focus in one of five areas, including finance, global business, marketing, nonprofit management, and socially responsible business.
-The program is designed to be flexible—you can complete your degree in one to two years, depending on previous course work.
+You can choose to focus in one of five areas, including finance, accounting, marketing, nonprofit management, and socially responsible business.
+The program is designed to be flexible—with both full-time and part-time options, daytime and evening classes, and opportunities to transfer in some course work if taken recently.
 We waive the traditional five-year work requirement to enable you to pursue both your professional and personal goals.

 The Mills MBA Program is led by an accomplished faculty who are uniquely committed to women’s advancement.
 Faculty are involved, engaged, and motivated to help you succeed.
 The student body is diverse in ethnicity, age, and interest but share a common commitment to each other’s success.
 You’ll enjoy small, interactive classes that encourage a powerful group dynamic while supporting individual growth.
 And you’ll benefit from a highly personalized career services program through your entire course of academic studies, including one-on-one career counseling and networking opportunities.